awatson1978/msbi-32400-final-project/readme.md

 Returning to the original hypothesis regarding observed CDC rates...

-Personally, I find the Diagnostic and Statistical Manual of Mental Disorders to have a lot of shoddy science in it, and consider psychiatry to be something of a pseudoscience.
-Years from now, we'll look back at it and compare it to the study of Phylogeny.
-Yet, Phylogeny did lead to the field of Cladistics.
-Similarly, psychiatry and the DSM is helping us tease apart genetics and neurology.

-Having said that, after reviewing the genetics of Autism, here's my general opinion on the situation:  I think the definition of Autism has changed over time.
-At one point in time, it was a diagnostic description of a set of behaviors that may have been generally associated with a recessive trait, such as Usher's Syndrome, that was associated with the regulatory pathways that control the communication organs (speach, hearing, sight).
+I think the definition of Autism has changed over time.
+At one point in time, it was a diagnostic description of a set of behaviors that may have been generally associated with a recessive trait, such as Usher's Syndrome or Wolfram Syndrome, that was associated with the regulatory pathways that control the communication organs (speach, hearing, sight).

 The general thinking is that there are a large number of SNPs that we can rule out; because they're present in larger portions of the population than the disease under study.
 Of the SNPs that have frequencies less than the prevelence of Autism, some of them are known to be autosomnal recessive; and to have mild forms when a person is a carrier, but not doubly recessive.

 Here's the thing though:  the definition of Autism has been shifting away from an underlying genetic determinant that's correlated with a regulatory pathway that controls communication and cognition.
 Instead, it's shifting towards a metabolic or neurological mechanism that describes that regulatory pathway; and it's now including any genetic determinants that may cause a chance in that metabolic or neurological mechanism.

+Broadly speaking, the genes responsible for producing the proteins that form the sodium-calcium ion pumps in laminin and transmembrane glycoproteins don't function properly.
+And laminin and transmembrane glycoproteins are involved in the development and maintenance of the occular lens, and management of diabetes.

+Stepping back, we have to think about what the GRCh37/hg19 Genome Assembly represents.
+Unlike the 1000 Genome Projects, which provides the possibility of _averaged_ data; the GRCh37 and GRCh38 assemblies represent a normalized reference genome.
+That is, it was assmbled piecemeal from thirteen anonymous volunteers from Buffalo, New York.
+As such, if the genome was evenly divided between the 13 people (in actuality, it wasn't), and there is a 1/68 chance of having autism, then there is a 19% chance of the reference genome having genes from somebody having autism.

+So, what these three genes from our Autism Screening Panel represent is this:  of the thirteen anonymous volunteers who contributed to the GRCh37 reference genome, they collectively had 3 of the 101 genes from Pevsner's Autism Screening Panel.